Multilevel Motion Planning: A Fiber Bundle Formulation: Meta-Analysis of Primitive Methods

-There are multiple ways we can sample a base space graph, to select a bundle space or to compute a metric.
-We can also choose to employ the recursive path section method or remove it.
+As discussed in Sec.~\ref{sec:primitives}, each bundle space primitive can be implemented in multiple ways.
 To find out which method works best for a specific algorithm, we perform a meta-analysis.
 In this meta-analysis, we select each bundle algorithm QRRT, QRRT*, QMP and QMP* and vary its primitive methods.
 We vary those methods by taking the runtime average over the same set of environments as in Sec.~\ref{sec:evaluation} (except the hypercube).
 We then present the results as ratios of the best runtime.
 This means, to find the best sampling method for QRRT, we let QRRT run on all environments with different sampling method, then average the results for each method.
 We then take the method with the lowest runtime and assign it the ratio $1$.
 All other runtimes are represented as multiples of the lowest runtime.

 The results are shown in Fig.~\ref{fig:metaanalysis}.
 We divide the results into four groups.
 First, we compare the intrinsic metric to the quotient space (QS) metric (left group).
 Second, we compare the importance selection of a bundle space by comparing uniform, exponential and epsilon greedy (middle left).
 Third, we compare the graph sampling strategies, namely random vertex, random edge and degree vertex (middle right).
 Finally, we compare the algorithms with enabled find section method and without (right).